What is a seizure?

 Where can I get more information on epilepsy?

 - Seizures are caused by a short change in the normal electrical activity in the brain.

 - Epilepsy is a condition which involves repeated seizures without fever.

-- Understanding the problems and heeding medical advice enables your child to do almost all of the things they may choose to do and to have a very productive life.
-Epilepsy in the majority of children is well controlled with appropriate medication.
+- Understanding the problems and following medical advice will allow your child to do almost all of the things they may choose to do and to have a very productive life.
+For most children, Epilepsy can be well controlled with appropriate medication.